-What can even be more attractive than a village established on a hill, home to medieval houses, and has sceneries of a sea?
+What is more attractive than a village perched on a hill, full of charming houses, and has sceneries of the sea?
 Perhaps none!
 The name of that town is Èze, and it is one of the most beautiful villages in France.

 Èze is a famous tourist site on the French Riviera, loved by many wanderers and couples doing honeymoon.
 There are many quaint structures in the village, from houses to shops, art galleries, and many more!

-The historical buildings and attractions can be found in Èze.
+There are also historical buildings and attractions can be found in Èze.
 Some of them were built as early as 1306.
-History lovers will surely be glad to come to Èze!
+History lovers will surely be glad to come to Èze, as well!

-In this blog post, you will learn more about Èze, France.
-You find the things to do in Èze together with the answers to the most frequently asked questions by travelers.
+In this blog post, you will discover the best things to do in Èze as well as the answers to the most frequently asked questions by travelers.

 I created this post because I’m so captivated by the French countryside, especially medieval villages.
 Nevertheless, I hope everything in this blog help you plan, visit, and enjoy Èze!